Li-So/FoP-Course-Content/docs/chaper-8-special-github-pages.md

 Once you have checked that both the `p5.min.js` and `index.html` files need to be the same as provided here or there is a risk it will not work.
 You may need to adapt the paths if you use folders inside of your project, but if `game.js`, `p5.min.js` and `index.html` are outside of all folders, then it should work.

+Do double check imports so that they all include `.js`, e.g. `import { Button } from "./button.js"`.
+In addition, even if you include e.g. `export default class SomeClass`, be sure to include `export { SomeClass }` at the bottom of the file (as well as anything else being exported).
+This becomes required as we are actually forcing p5js to act in a way it is not supposed to, so it is an approach we will have to live with.

 ## 1.2 Adding the necessary lines

 Assuming we now have all the files in place, there are four lines that need to be added to the end of our `main.js` file: